Sahedeva/doughnutsrock/w04/d05/README.md

 - You will need paths to:
   - All the growls
   - A page to create new growls
+- Set up a `public` folder to store your CSS and images
 - Set up and build your views in a `views` folder
 - How will you take the user from one page to the other?
 - Move on to the `post` routes
   - How will the user create growls?
-  - How will you persist that information into your data file?
+  - How will you persist that information?
   - What view will the user see once their growl is saved?
 (How will they get there?)
 - **Bonus**:
   - Add a user profile page that will show only their growls